Platelets with abnormal morphology

 Large or giant platelets with mainly normal appearance

-- Definition: large platelets are arbitrarily defined as having a diameter of 4um or greater (equivalent to about a quarter the size of a normal red cell (a12)
+- Definition: large platelets are arbitrarily defined as having a diameter of 4μm or greater (less than half the diameter of a normal red cell)

 - Large platelets can occur in normal blood, but when frequent they are associated with particular pathological states: